iffybooks/host-a-website-at-home/README.md

 &nbsp;

-Run the command below to allow incoming TCP connections on port 22:
+❏ Now run the command below to allow incoming TCP connections on port 22.
+This will make it possible to connect to your server via SSH, which we'll set up in a later setion.

 ```
 sudo ufw allow 22/tcp
 ```

-Now run the command `sudo ufw enable` to turn on your firewall.
+❏ Now run the command `sudo ufw enable` to turn on your firewall.

 ![](images/vlcsnap-2024-05-06-19h10m33s671_border.png)